She people: History

+Some scholars believe that the birthplace of the She ethnic group may be Phoenix Mountain (凤凰山) in the north of Chao'an District, Chaozhou.
 The She people are some of the earliest known settlers of Guangdong; they are thought to have originally settled along the shallow shore for easier fishing access during the Neolithic era.
 Eventually, after an influx of Yuet people moved south during the Warring States period, serious competition between the two peoples for resources developed.

 From the time of the Qin dynasty on, waves of migrants from northern China have had a serious impact on the She people.
 Because they possessed superior tools and technology, these migrants were able to displace the She and occupy the better land for farming.
 As a result of this, some of the She were forced to relocate into the hilly areas of the Jiangxi and Fujian provinces.

 Following this relocation, the She people became hillside farmers.
 Their methods of farming included burning grasses on the slope, casting rice seeds on those embers and then harvesting the produce following the growth season.
 Some of the She people also participated in the production and trade of salt, obtained from the evaporation of local pools of salt water.

 Many conflicts took place between the Han Chinese and She peoples.
 For example, in one incident, She salt producers on Lantau Island in Hong Kong attacked the city of Canton in a revolt during the Song dynasty.

 During the Ming-Qing dynasties they moved into and settled Zhejiang's southern region and mountain districts in the Lower Yangtze region, after they left their homeland in Northern Fujian.
 It is theorized that the She were pushed out of their land by the Hakka, which caused them to move into Zhejiang.